 Learn more about the history of D3.

-Bob is a classically trained vocalist, and has performed on multiple occasions with the Detroit Symphony Orchestra.
+Amanda is a classically trained vocalist, and has performed on multiple occasions with the Detroit Symphony Orchestra.

 Laura loves the outdoors and leads guided backpacking trips.